 The final is an instructor-generated fifty-question, multiple choice exam over grammar, mechanics, punctuation, and formats that we have studied this semester.
 The final will open at 6:00 a.m.
-Saturday, December 2, 2017, and close on at 11:59 p.m. on Tuesday, December 5, 2017.
-You may take the two-hour exam at any time during that time period.
+Saturday, May 5, 2018, and close on at 11:59 p.m. on Tuesday, May 6, 2018.
+You may take the two-hour exam at any time.
 However, once you begin the final, do not exit it as you will not be able to return at a later time.